timo-eberl/walking-character/README.md

 # Walking character

-An animated character that can walk at different speeds
+An animated character that can walk at different speeds, implemented in Unity